About: Trametinib (Mekinist®)

 - Blood Clots: These medications can increase the risk of blood clots in your arms, legs or lungs (DVT, pulmonary embolism or PE).
 Symptoms can include: swelling, redness, or pain in a leg or arm, chest pain or pressure, or shortness of breath.
 If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 4 months after treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication or for 4 months after your last dose.

 Birth control using hormones (such as birth control pills, injections, or patches) may not work as well while you are taking dabrafenib.
 You should use another effective method of birth control while taking this medication.